 There is enough room to place at least six 2/3 person tents and room to place larger tents.

-There are Brook Trout in the river and the best way to catch them is with a #1 spinner or with a sinker and worms.
+There are Brook Trout in the river and the best way to catch them is with a #1 spinner or with a sinker and worms below the waterfalls in the deep pools.

 There is no Poison Ivy, no Poison Oak, and no poisonous snakes or spiders in this area.

 Bears or bear sign have never been seen at the campsite because campers have been very good about having no food in their tents or eating in the tents.
 There is a 3 gallon ammo can at the campsite to use for storing food.
-If you have food waste or food wrappers, please burn it completely in the fire ring.
+If you have food waste or food wrappers, please burn it completely or pack it out.

 I have now extended the hiking trail past the first waterfalls that will follow the river and eventually lead to the railroad tracks instead of having to backtrack on the same trail to get back to the tracks.
-Then, once you get to the tracks, if you turn right you will head towards waterfalls #2 and if you turn left you will head back towards the campsite.
-The hiking map won't reflect the trail extension.
+Just follow the ribbons down the trail Then, once you get to the tracks, if you turn right you will head towards waterfalls #2 and if you turn left you will head back towards the campsite.
+The hiking map in the ammo can won't reflect the trail extension.

 This is the woods and wilderness, not a populated campground where there is an insect control program.
-The bugs could be minimal or they could be bad since this is a woods.
+The bugs could be minimal or they could be bad since this is a natural woods.
 Insect numbers depend on many variables including how much rain we've had, how cold or warm the weather is, or insect hatch efficiency.
 I'm sorry but I cannot control how good or bad the bugs are.
+In a recent study, it is suggested to wear lighter colored clothes as mosquitos are mostly attracted to darker colors.

 I will set the refund policy for 100% up to 3 days prior to check in.
 Please do a check on the weather outlook at least 3 days before you arrive to see if the weather will be nice for at least part of your stay.
 If you cancel within 3 days before your arrival, I am sorry but the system won't provide a refund.
 If you need to cancel, please cancel at least 3 days prior to your arrival date so you can be refunded and others can have a better chance to schedule a stay.
 Thank you for understanding this.

 There are numerous signs posted for directions to the campsite and the waterfalls.
-IMPORTANT: Detailed directions should be provided after you book but, do not turn at the blue address sign, turn right 150 feet past the blue address sign to get to the parking area.
+IMPORTANT: Arrival instructions will be provided after you book but, do not turn at the blue address sign, turn right 150 feet past the blue address sign to get to the parking area.
 Please read the directions carefully.
 Thanks.
-There are good options for hammock trees also.

 The Drop Tine Bar & Grill in Cayuga 1 1/2 miles away from the parking area has great food and drinks.
-They're open at 3 Tuesday-Wednesday and Noon Friday-Sunday.
-They’re closed Mondays and Thursdays..
+They're open at noon Thursday-Sunday and closed Monday-Wednesday.
+You'll be pleasantly surprised at the low cost for drinks compared to bigger cities! :)

 As a heads-up, this probably isn’t a good campsite if you need to have many items at the site that you would have to carry from your vehicle.
-It’s a 1/4 mile hike over irregular terrain from the parking area to the campsite.
+It’s a 1/8 mile hike over irregular terrain from the parking area to the campsite.
+It will take about 4 minutes to hike to the campsite.
 There are wet areas, rough/rocky areas, and hills on the path to the campsite.
 There is no paved or gravel path.
 I’ll include pictures of the trail in the image group.
+Past campers have left negative reviews because they had to carry items that 1/8 mile but I was very clear in describing that situation.
+Even if you consider using a wagon it will be very difficult to pull it over the rough terrain.

 So that you are aware; Hipcamp will be adding a "service fee" (15-20%) when you complete the booking to cover their site management and other things that is somewhat a high %.
 I believe it's excessive and I just realized they did this in March 2021.
 I don't get any of this service fee and they also take an additional 10% from the price I list to cover the $1 million in insurance for you.
 The total % Hipcamp gets is 25-30% which I and other folks that offer campsites do not appreciate as we have discussed this on social media sites for Hipcamp hosts.
 I am very sorry for this and I will do everything I can to ensure you enjoy this very special wilderness on the Bad River.